Knikcoder/Knikcoder/README.md

-- 👋 Hi, I’m @Knikcoder
+- 👋 Hi, I’m Kumar Raja
-- 👀 I’m interested in webdesigning
+- 👀 I’m interested in things that works on code
-- 🌱 I’m currently learning javascript and It's related frameworks
-- 💞️ My working partner is My Bae
+- 🌱 A Java Full Stack Developer
-- 📫 You can reach me on linked in
+- 📫 You can reach me on linked in @kumarrajabammidi -✍️ Writer by Passion.
--✍️ We are Writers by choice.

 <!---
 Knikcoder/Knikcoder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.